TalentedSD19/DataScientistOS/README.md

 cd frontend && npm install && npm run dev      # in another
 ```

-The UI lets you upload files, type a prompt, watch the pipeline diagram
-light up as each agent runs, and download the report and any files created
-when it's done.
-Each task gets its own folder under
+Each task gets its own folder under `storage/tasks/<task_id>/workspace/` and
-`storage/tasks/<task_id>/workspace/` and its own Docker container, torn down
-as soon as the task finishes.
+its own Docker container, torn down as soon as the task finishes.

 ## Layout